-See the latest letter from our president regarding the disposition of the light by the United States Coast Guard.
+See a letter from our president regarding the disposition of the light by the United States Coast Guard.

 Are you coming to the Lighthouse?
 Consider staying overnight at the Light Station.
 See our rental units.

 May Lens Tour

 This State Historic Park occupies a spectacular headland extending out into the Pacific.
 There is a parking area inside the gate off Point Cabrillo Drive, adjacent to the restored Kearn farmhouse.
 Enjoy the half mile downhill walk to the Light Station buildings.
 Note: there is parking for disabled persons in front of and behind the 1st Assistant Lightkeeper’s House (the first residence) at the bottom of the hill.

 There are two paths to the Station.
 The dirt path begins at the north end of the parking lot and takes you through the introduced grassland and coastal prairie.
 The paved access road to the south is an easier walk.